 Ellie Tepper Schulman grew up in Rydal, PA and began her camp journey as a staff member in 2007 when all of her NFTY-PAR friends convinced her it would be the best summer job ever.
 Clearly, it was a wonderful summer!
-Over the past ten summers, she has had the opportunity to work with kids in a variety of units as a cabin counselor, assistant unit head, and as a unit head.
-She became an Assistant Director in 2018 after serving as camp’s Program Director and the Director of Youth Engagement for the Mid-Atlantic Region of NFTY!
+Over the past 14 summers, she has had the opportunity to work with kids in a variety of units as a cabin counselor, assistant unit head, and unit head.
+She became an Assistant Director in 2018 after serving as camp’s Program Director and the Director of Youth Engagement for the Mid-Atlantic Region of NFTY.

 With two Assistant Directors (who both work directly with Lisa), each has a unique focus.
-Ellie is responsible for all of our Junior Camp areas (and their staff), as well as camp’s vast program, including all special activities and trips.
+Ellie is responsible for Junior Camp and Senior Camp Campers (and their staff), Jewish Life, and camp’s vast program, including all special activities and trips.